ekalinin/sitemap.js/README.md

     npx sitemap --json < listofurls.txt

+Or verify an existing sitemap

+    npx sitemap --verify sitemap.xml

 ## As a library

 The main functions you want to use in the sitemap module are